akashkhot12/Shopping_Portal_Project/README.md

 - `status` : Status of the task (e.g., Available, Not available).
 - `createdAt` : Timestamp for when the task was created.
 - `updatedAt` : Timestamp for when the task was last updated.

 ## Technologies Used

 - `Node.js`
 - `Express.js`
 - `MongoDB`
 - `Mongoose`
-## Getting Started

-1. Clone the repository.
-2. Install dependencies with npm install.
-3. Set up your MongoDB connection in index.js.
-4. Run the server with node server.js.